Can You Use Paper Towels As Wax Strips?

 The 3 types of waxes that you can make at home are:

-Different waxes work well for different areas, and for different skin types.
+Different waxes work well for various areas and skin types.
 So deciding which one to use will be more of a personal choice than anything else.

 Hard Wax